YottaDB/YDBDoc/AdminOpsGuide/packaging.rst

 Invoking YottaDB in a C main() program
 --------------------------------------------

-There are several circumstances when it is desirable to invoke a YottaDB application with a top-level C main() program rather than with mumps -run.
+There are several circumstances when it is desirable to invoke a YottaDB application with a top-level C main() program rather than with yottadb -run.
 Examples include:

 * A need to ensure correct values for environment variables, and a shell script cannot be used (for example, when there is a specific operational need to install an application with the setuid bit).
-* Programs that show up on a process display with meaningful names (like friday instead of mumps -run monthstarting friday, in the following example).
+* Programs that show up on a process display with meaningful names (like friday instead of yottadb -run monthstarting friday, in the following example).

 To compile and run the monthstarting.zip example, perform the following steps: